Pupity/dsc-phase-1-project/README.md

 4.To identify the highest grossing movies in which the business can make investments by examining the production costs in order to optimize profits.

+## Data Understanding

+Three different files will serve as the data sources for this research.

+1.im.db

+*Source*-This data set comes from [IMDB](https://www.imdb.com/) a public and free movie database

+*Content*-This set of data contains pertinent statistics, like movie ratings and movie fundamentals, that we will use to analyze our issue.

+*Format*-The format for this data set is SQL

+2.tmdb.movies.csv

+*Source*This data set comes from [TMDB](https://www.themoviedb.org/).It is a community-built library of films and television shows with an emphasis on global communities and a vast amount of data.

+*Content*We will use vote count, popularity, and genre IDs in this set of important variables for our study *Format*-This data is in csv file format

+3.tn.movies_budgets.csv

+*Source*This data set comes from [TheNumbers](https://www.the-numbers.com/) This is a website that offers past box office information for motion pictures.

+*Content*he set's data is arranged according to a number of criteria, such as budget, genre, release date, and domestic/international gross.
+These numbers immediately answer our inquiries concerning the highest-grossing movies.
+*Format*-The format of this data set is a CSV file